 Mindfulness Techniques for Managing Chronic Pain

-While there are many treatments available, mindfulness techniques have been shown to be effective in managing chronic pain.
+While there are many treatments available, mindfulness techniques are effective in managing chronic pain.

-In this section of this article, we will explore four mindfulness techniques that can help individuals with chronic pain to improve their quality of life.
+Here are the four mindfulness techniques that can help you with chronic pain to improve your quality of life.

 1. Mindful Breathing: Using Breath Awareness to Calm the Body and Mind